-Our 4,500 students come from a vast array of backgrounds and have diverse aspirations; the students are the heart and soul of NHTI.
-My colleagues-the faculty, staff, and administration-are committed to delivering affordable and very high-quality education that will help students achieve their personal and academic goals, whatever they may be.
+What we are most proud of are our students, who are the heart and soul of our college.
+Learning from our dedicated faculty, staff and administration, we are committed to helping our students achieve their personal and academic goals.
 Please take some time to learn about the college.
 Stop by our beautiful, riverside campus and picture yourself as a student here.
-When you come, be sure to talk to a few students and faculty or staff.
-If I can be of assistance, please let me know.
-We might be the best place to help you shape and work toward your goals.
-You may find it is true that you can "start here . . . go anywhere!"
+When you come, you are invited to visit and meet with our students and faculty or staff.
+NHTI is the best place to help you develop your careers and your futures; as we proudly state: "Start here . . . go anywhere!"